 The \texttt{gammaALPs} software package~\footnote{\url{https://github.com/me-manu/gammaALPs}} is employed to calculate the photon survival probability, incorporating: Gaussian turbulent cluster magnetic field models, the ``\texttt{Dominguez}'’ extragalactic background light (EBL) model~\cite{Dominguez:2010bv} and the ``\texttt{Jansson12}'' galactic magnetic field (GMF) model~\cite{Jansson:2012pc}.
 The complete set of model parameters is provided in Table~\ref{tab:table}~\cite{Churazov:2003hr,Fermi-LAT:2016nkz,Vacca:2012up}.

-We investigate the survival probability of photons from the NGC 1275, under different ALP parameters, as illustrated in Figure~\ref{fig:p}.
+We investigate the survival probability of photons from the NGC 1275, under different ALP parameters, as illustrated in Fig.~\ref{fig:p}.
 The left panels show the photon survival probability for different ALP masses, with a constant coupling ($g_{a\gamma}=5\times 10^{-11}\,\mathrm{GeV^{-1}}$).
-From top to bottom, the ALP mass increases progressively, resulting in the shift of the oscillation energy range: (i) in the top subplot ($m_{a}\ll\omega_{\mathrm{pl}}$), the oscillation range lies to the left of the observation window of Fermi-LAT (100 MeV$-$500 GeV), but still be in that of VLAST (1 MeV$-$1 TeV); (ii) in the middle subplot ($m_{a}=1\times 10^{-9}\,\mathrm{eV}$), it falls within both observation windows; (iii) in the bottom subplot ($m_{a}=1\times 10^{-6}\,\mathrm{eV}$), it shifts to the right, outside both observation windows.
-When the ALP mass is much smaller than the plasma frequency (in the top subplot of left panel), changes in the ALP mass do not affect the trend of photon survival probability according to Equation~\eqref{eq:2} and Equation~\eqref{eq:3}.
+From top to bottom, the ALP mass increases progressively, resulting in the shift of the oscillation energy range: (i) in the top subplot ($m_{a}\ll\omega_{\mathrm{pl}}$), the oscillation range lies to the left of the observation window of Fermi-LAT (100 MeV$-$500 GeV), but still is in that of VLAST (1 MeV$-$1 TeV); (ii) in the middle subplot ($m_{a}=1\times 10^{-9}\,\mathrm{eV}$), it falls within both observation windows; (iii) in the bottom subplot ($m_{a}=1\times 10^{-6}\,\mathrm{eV}$), it shifts to the right, outside both observation windows.
+When the ALP mass is much smaller than the plasma frequency (in the top subplot of the left panel), changes in the ALP mass do not affect the trend of photon survival probability according to Eq.~\eqref{eq:2} and Eq.~\eqref{eq:3}.
 The right panel presents the photon survival probability for different couplings while keeping the ALP mass fixed ($m_{a}=1\times 10^{-9}\,\mathrm{eV}$).
 From top to bottom, the coupling increases gradually.
-Based on Equation~\eqref{eq:2} and Equation~\eqref{eq:3}, the characteristic energy decreases continuously.
+Based on Eq.~\eqref{eq:2} and Eq.~\eqref{eq:3}, the characteristic energy decreases continuously.
 Consequently, the oscillation frequency of the photon survival probability increases, and the oscillation range shifts progressively to the left.
 These results reveal the distinct dependencies of the ALP conversion process on the ALP mass $m_{a}$ and the coupling $g_{a\gamma}$.